Laavenx/MESWeaponBlacklistGui/README.md

 # MES NPC Weapon Upgrade extension

 GUI blacklisting instead of using commands/manual check g menu.
+If something doesn't work make sure (your save name)\Storage\1521905890.sbm_ModularEncountersSystems exists and MES is loaded into the save.

 ## Installation
 1. Exit from Space Engineers